Pulse Fiesta 2024: Ruger, Peruzzi, Toby Shang, MIA, Others Usher In Detty December (SEE PHOTOS) | Pulse Nigeria

 Comedy

-Pulse Fiesta attendees were also treated to comedic performances from top comedians including a surprise appearance by comedian, Kenny Blaq.
+Pulse Fiesta attendees also enjoyed comedic performances from top comedians including a surprise appearance by comedian, Kenny Blaq.

 All in all, it was an unforgettable experience for all involved and we can’t wait to host you guys again.